Gaza Strip famine: Humanitarian aid

 On 13 February 2024, Finance Minister Bezalel Smotrich blocked a US-funded flour shipment to Gaza and stated he had done so "in coordination with the prime minister".
 White House National Security Adviser Jack Sullivan confirmed Israel was blocking flour from entering Gaza.
 On 14 February, the Financial Times reported that an aid shipment that could have fed more than 1 million people for a month had been blocked at the Israeli port of Ashdod, with the Israeli government stating the food would not be released.
 The UN stated aid deliveries had halved in February from the month before.
 On 28 February, USAID chief Samantha Power stated more aid needed to enter Gaza, calling the situation "a matter of life and death".
 Following a US announcement that it was beginning airdrops of aid and building a temporary port off the coast of Gaza, Michael Fakhri, the UN Special Rapporteur on the Right to Food, stated, "The time when countries use air drops and these maritime piers is usually, if not always, in situations when you want to deliver humanitarian aid into enemy territory".

-As of March 2024, there are ongoing efforts to address the crisis include attempts to negotiate a humanitarian aid cease-fire and allow for the provision of aid in addition to a hostage release deal.
+In March 2024, there were efforts to address the crisis include attempts to negotiate a humanitarian aid cease-fire and allow for the provision of aid in addition to a hostage release deal.
 In March, the US began airdropping meals into Gaza.
 The first two aid drops provided over 74,800 US and Jordanian meals.
-The International Committee of the Red Cross stated in late-March: "Some families receive a can of food every other day for the whole family".
-In late-March, residents reported that animal feed was running out in parts of Gaza.
-In late-April 2024, the WFP stated half of Gaza's population is starving.
+The International Committee of the Red Cross stated in late March: "Some families receive a can of food every other day for the whole family".
+In late March, residents reported that animal feed was running out in parts of Gaza.
+In late April 2024, the WFP stated half of Gaza's population is starving.
 At the end of May 2024, the United Nations stated that humanitarian aid deliveries had dropped 67% since the start of Israel's Rafah offensive at the beginning of the month.
 The WFP stated it was unable to feed most civilians in Rafah and described conditions as "apocalyptic".

 In June 2024, the WFP stated that aid workers moving through the Kerem Shalom crossing faced risks due to "fighting, damaged roads, unexploded ordnance, and Israeli restrictions."
 World Central Kitchen said it had provided over 50 million meals in Gaza with plans to expand operations.
 By the end of June 2024, almost no aid was entering into Gaza.
 As of July 2024, hundreds of trucks were waiting to enter into Gaza, some having been delayed for as long as two months.
 In September 2024, the Norwegian Refugee Council reported that 83% of required food aid was failing to enter the Gaza Strip.